Today you’re going to learn the potential benefits of marijuana.

-However if you’re depressed options can run short, and a temporary boost in mood can lead to a mental clarity which can in turn lead to different perspectives on the causes of your depression.
+However if you’re depressed options can run short, and a temporary boost in mood can lead to mental clarity which can, in turn, lead to different perspectives on the causes of your depression.

-In 2007 researchers found that at low doses, THC acts as an effective anti-depressant by increasing the feel-good neurotransmitter: serotonin in your brain.
+In 2007 researchers found that at low doses, THC acts as an effective anti-depressant.
+It increases activity of the feel-good neurotransmitter in your brain: serotonin (25).

 But there’s a catch:

-24. Marijuana can help with sleep disorders by effectively improving sleep quality
+24. Can help with sleep disorders by effectively improving sleep quality

-Anyone that ever used marijuana in any way before going to bed, knows how easy it is to fall asleep after a good session.
+Anyone that ever used marijuana before going to bed knows how easy it can be to fall asleep after a good session.

-But did you know marijuana and cannabis-based medicines are actually prescribed as official medicines for people with sleep disorders?
+But did you know cannabis and its derived medicines are prescribed for people with sleep disorders?

-In a study done in 2007, researchers found that the use of Sativex (a cannabis-based medicine) demonstrate marked improvement in sleep parameters in 2000 subjects with 1000 patient years of with a wide variety of pain conditions.
-Of all patients, 40–50% “attained good or very good sleep quality, a key source of disability in chronic pain syndromes that may contribute to patients’ quality of life”.
+good or very good sleep quality, a key source of disability in chronic pain syndromes that may contribute to patients’ quality of life.

-25. Marijuana can help eliminate nightmares associated with PTSD
+25. Can help eliminate nightmares associated with PTSD

 PTSD can be an extremely impactful mental disorder, which develops after a person experiences a traumatic event.